cherotichsxy-hub/42-bp-office-hours-skill/README.en.md

 A Claude Skill that runs an office-hours session for early-stage founders.
 Through structured questioning, it helps you think through and articulate your project, then produces a fundraising-ready content draft, a Pitch Deck outline, and targeted suggestions.

 *(We built this Skill hoping to help founders tell their story better — distilled from years of conversations with founders and investors.
 It's still early and far from polished, so please bear with us if you run into rough edges.
-Feedback is very welcome.
-Current version: v0.1)*
+Feedback is very welcome. )*

 ## When to use